Deseret CWMU Antlerless Elk

 • We recommend you give yourself multiple days to try to harvest an antlerless elk

-• Every hunter is required to check in before they start hunting.
+• Every hunter is required to check in before they start hunting (unless they are camping; we will assume you are checked in and hunting).
 Every hunter is also required to check out before leaving.
-Even if an animal is not harvested, we still need to know that you are off the CWMU.
+Even if an animal is not harvested, we must know you are off the CWMU.
+If you are camping you are still required to let us know you have made it safely back to your campsite.

 • Is a packing service provided: No

 • Physical recommendations: This hunt is not easy and is physical.
-Successful antlerless elk harvest is not guaranteed.
-The weather can be unpredictable this time of year, and roads can become impassible.
+A successful antlerless elk harvest is not guaranteed.
+The weather can be unpredictable this time of year, and roads can become impassable.
 This is not a road hunt; hunters should expect to pack harvested animals from 0.5 to 2 miles.
 The terrain is not flat, and hunters should be prepared for moderate hiking in uneven to steep terrain.

 Hunting Rules